kannans89/graphql-learning/7.TypeSystem/TypeSystem.md

 }

 ```

-Following snippet ilustrates how an enum type can be defined -
+Following snippet illustrates how an enum type can be defined -

 ```javascript
   type Days_of_Week{